DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 Pin turnouts
 ^^^^^^^^^^^^

-To define these same turnout IDs as pin turnouts instead, and using I/O pins that are directly on our CommandStation-EX Mega2560, we will use pins 22 and 23.
+To define these same turnout IDs as pin turnouts instead, and using I/O pins that are directly on our |EX-CS| Mega2560, we will use pins 22 and 23.

 To define these in the serial console: